mobomo/az-orb/README.md

 # AZ Orb
 Handles builds and deployments to Azure sites.
-Includes optional Jira integration (to transition tickets, create realeses, etc) and Slack notifications.
+Includes optional Jira integration (to transition tickets, create releases, etc) and Slack notifications.

 ## Commands
 The commands provided by this Orb uses the following APIs: